Francisco Azuela: Youth

 Azuela began to express his first thoughts in poetry at a young age.
-His father, a poet himself, introduced him to great Russian literature, such as Pushkin’s beautiful poem Ruslan and Ludmila.
+His father, a poet himself, introduced him to great Russian literature, such as Pushkin’s poem Ruslan and Ludmila.
 Another book that made an indelible mark was the poetry and the odes of the legendary wise king and poet Tezcocan, a.k.a.
 Netzahualcoyotl.
 The literature of the Aztec world recorded in the Nahuatl language impressed him early on with its beautiful metaphors and strength of poetic expression, but it also gave him a wealth of information about Mexico’s vast and varied geography: Tenochtitlan, the Valley of Mexico a.k.a.
 Anahuac Valley; the fabled Atlanteans of Tula with neo-volcanic mountains and highlands; Mexico’s highest volcanoes and cordilleras; and Mexico’s pre-Columbian civilizations, the Olmec, the Maya, Zapotec, the Chichimec, and the Mixtec.

 During these formative years Azuela read classic literature, as well as contemporary poets and narrators of diverse origins and nationalities, including writers and poets of social and political perspectives.
 He came to understand that poets and narrative writers are an invaluable source of social consciousness as they give witness to their life and times.

 His father’s death, when Azuela was 20 years old, did not diminish his influence on the nascent literary career of the young man.
 In Azuela’s poetry loneliness, love, nature, life, death, the spirit of nationalism, war, indifference, despair, hopelessness, abandonment, neglect, fear, anguish appear constantly as themes he shares with other Latin American writers.
 He also writes about the solitude, the sadness and the suffering that characterizes today’s people, harking back to the pre-Columbian empires of the Incas, the Aztecs and the Mayans.
 His poetry often reflects the plight of peoples who have been oppressed, neglected, involuntarily involved in wars and endangered by the invasion of Western values.